 - In 2002 a meteorite fell to Earth at the German-Austrian border and was named Neuschwanstein after the nearby castle.
 Didn’t see that one coming did you?

-DON’T listen to the naysayers.
 There will be many an old, ugly troll who will tell you Neuschwanstein Castle is an overrated tourist trap.
 Who.
 Freaking.
 Cares!
 Yes there are tourists here but rightfully so – this place is gorgeous!
-The tour isn’t exactly the stuff minstrels write songs about but it only costs 12 Euros and if you have done any amount of research you will know that already.
+The tour isn’t exactly the stuff minstrels write songs about but it only costs 12 Euros and if you have done any amount of research you know that already.
 But alas, I’m not quite sure what it is these haters were expecting.
 Fairy godmothers with mouse-driven pumpkin carriages?
 Dishes that wash themselves?
 A sassy, french-speaking candelabra?
 A team of dwarven miners actually excited to be going to work?
 The most far-fetched of them all, am I right?
 Up top!

-DO reserve your tickets ahead of time.
 There are two ways to purchase tour tickets: at the ticket center in Hohenschwangau, the village below the castle, or online.
 (What is this “online” thou dost speak of?)
 Tours sell out every day so if you show up at the ticket center on the day you wish to tour, you might be waiting a dreadfully long while.
 I reserved mine a week in advance and still didn’t get the time I requested.
 This does not a happy princess make.

 First of all, I love being called ‘Madam’.
 So we busted our asses to get there early; seriously, it was quite a morning in which I stole someone’s sandwich and then someone stole our rental car.
 Once at will call, “Oh, what’s that you say?
 Our tour isn’t until 4:45?
 Oh no, no, no kind sir.”
 I explained that we reserved 1:00 tickets and that I received a confirmation email which I, of course, was unable to show her.
 Someone overheard and was able to fit us into the “completely full” 1:15 tour so all crises averted.
 That evening, I opened my confirmation attachment to find the following message at the bottom of my “confirmation”: